What Hazards Do We Face in Fort Collins?#

 AFTER#

 Check for damage.
-Look leaks or drips around your home.
+Look for leaks or drips around your home.
 If you find a damaged pipe shut off water.

 Check on your neighbors.